Course Name: Playa Paraíso Golf Club

 Location: Riviera Maya, Mexico

 History: Designed in 2005 by P.B.
 Dye, this resort course has since hosted the Canadian Tour, a PGA Tour Monday Qualifier, and famously Big Break Mexico.
-Ranked #25 in all of the Caribbean and Mexico in Golfweek’s 2016 edition, this course is one of the finest in Mexico.
+Ranked #25 in all of the Caribbean and Mexico in Golfweek’s 2016 edition, this course is one of the finest in Mexico and has also earned the following awards:

 Conditions: 9/10, beautifully manicured with fast greens, this course is a gem considering it’s location.